intel-iot-devkit/how-to-code-samples/range-finder-scanner/cpp/README.md

 - Connect the Intel® Edison board, a computing platform designed for prototyping and producing IoT and wearable computing products.
 - Interface with the Intel® Edison board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Eclipse*, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel® Edison or Intel® Galileo board.
+- Run these code samples in the Intel® System Studio IoT Edition (Eclipse\* IDE for C/C++ and Java\* development) for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.
 - Set up a web application server to view range finder data using a web page served up directly from the Intel® Edison board.

 ## What It Is